LinkedInLearning/docker-networking-creating-managing-and-troubleshooting-container-networks-2023439/README.md

-# COURSENAME
+# Docker Networking: Creating, Managing, and Troubleshooting Container Networks
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Docker Networking: Creating, Managing, and Troubleshooting Container Networks.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions